Dapp-Stack/Dapp-Stack/packages/api/README.md

 * `GET /ping`

-It will just return `204` http status code if started.
+It will return a `204` http status code if started.

 * `GET /tracker`